svenschoenung/gulp-parameterized/README.md

     $ gulp build --production
     $ gulp deploy

-Wheras running any of the following commands will generate a **development** build:
+Whereas running any of the following commands will generate a **development** build:

     $ gulp build
     $ gulp build --no-production